colecathcart/609Capstone/README.md

 **Prerequesites**
 - Ubuntu 24.04 LTS

-If your system has the above prerequesites, simply clone the repository, navigate to the project directory and run `sudo apt install requirements.txt` from a terminal.
+If your system has the above prerequesites, simply clone the repository, navigate to the project directory and run `sudo xargs apt install -y < requirements.txt` from a terminal.
 Then continue with the steps below for compiling individual programs.

 ### Ransomware Detector